syncfusion-content/maui-docs/MAUI/AIAssistView/header.md

 # Header customization in .NET MAUI AI AssistView (SfAIAssistView)

-This section explains how to define and customize the header in the `SfAIAssistView`.
+This section explains how to define and customize the header in the [SfAIAssistView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.html).

 ## Show/hide header

-The `SfAIAssistView` control allows you to display a default header by configuring the `ShowHeader` property.
+The [SfAIAssistView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.html) control allows you to display a default header by configuring the [ShowHeader](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.SfAIAssistView.html#Syncfusion_Maui_AIAssistView_SfAIAssistView_ShowHeader) property.
 When this property is set to `true`, the default header will be shown at the top of the assist view.
-The default value of the `ShowHeader` property is `false`.
+The default value of the [ShowHeader](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.SfAIAssistView.html#Syncfusion_Maui_AIAssistView_SfAIAssistView_ShowHeader) property is `false`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}